-An eye solution further helps lubricate your eye and protect it from foreign particles from harming it.
+An eye solution further helps lubricate your eye and protect it from foreign particles harming it.
 As you observed, most basset hound vision conditions mentioned above stemmed from the fact that the dog’s eye is constantly bombarded with outside substances.
-Check out our top recommendations below to know what would be the best eye solution for your dog.
+Check out our top recommendations below to know what would be the best antibiotic eye drops for dogs.

 Memorize Your Basset Hound’s Features